Run Profiles¶

 -Wait, the cmdlet returns immediately after the task is queued. - When

--Waitis specified, the cmdlet polls the activity status every 2 seconds and displays a progress bar.
+-Waitis specified, the cmdlet polls the lightweight Activity progress endpoint (/activities/{id}/progress) every 2 seconds and displays a progress bar with the current phase, object counts, throughput and estimated time remaining.
 If authentication tokens expire during polling, the cmdlet retries up to 3 times before failing. - If

 See also¶